ernaniaz/jquery.loader/README.md

 v1.6 - Released Dec/21/2021:
 * Added loaded sequence order debugging feature.

+v1.7 - Released Feb/16/2024:
+* Added nonce variable (to be used with CSP pages)

 Note: The release date was original date I wrote and versioned this script.
 I just published it now with MIT license!